The return of the hovering art director: Nejc Prah visualises a day in the life of four art directors

 That, in a nutshell, is a very average day in the life of Beth Wilson.

 "The most walking I do is walking outside for a smoke, to the toilet and for a glass of water."Beth Wilson, Co-founder at Warriors Studio

 Olivia Charlesworth, designer at Wieden + Kennedy

 In a typical day I’ll cycle in, eat some marmalade on toast, choose some music to listen to and then design some stuff at my desk or go to any relevant meetings for projects I’m working on.
 Types of projects and workload here at W+K vary so there’s no set routine after that.
 Oh!
 Apart from on Tuesdays where we have the POWWOW, the design team have a coffee together and catch up on what we’re working on that week.

 I cycle in in the morning because I know that the physical activity gives me piece of mind.
 It’s the only place exercise can fit in my day.
 I can become restless if I’m at my desk for too long so I like to get up and change the environment where I work.
 Unsurprisingly the largest spike in my day was on my way in when I cycled – then it all went pretty much downhill from there.

 Music definitely has an effect on my productivity.
 The music I listen to at work often reflects the work mode I’m in: sometimes it’s more expressive and playful, sometimes it’s more systematic and repetitive.
 I find it incredibly hard to concentrate when I don’t like the music around me.

 This article was produced in partnership with Adobe Stock.
-Adobe Stock gives you access to over 75 million creative assets from directly within your Creative Cloud apps, so you can spend more time designing and less time searching.
+Adobe Stock gives you access to millions of creative assets from directly within your Creative Cloud apps, so you can spend more time designing and less time searching.